Take an Official State-Approved Hunter Safety Course

 Field Day Requirements

-The field day is a mandatory component of the hunter safety education process in Missouri.
+The field day is a mandatory component of the hunter safety education process in Missouri for students under the age of 16.
 Even if the online course is completed, students must attend a field day session organized by the MDC or an authorized instructor.
 This session verifies the student’s ability to handle firearms safely and understand hunting ethics and regulations.
+Students 16 years of age and older do NOT have to take a field day or in-person skills session and can take the course “online only”.

-Failure to complete the field day means the student will not receive certification, regardless of online course completion.
+Failure to complete the field day (if required) means the student will not receive certification, regardless of online course completion.
 This policy underscores Missouri’s commitment to responsible hunting and public safety.

 Online Hunter Safety Course Options in Missouri